opengeospatial/TrainingDML-AI_SWG/Implementations/README.md

 3. Utilizing the LuojiaSet's API to transform the datasets into the TrainingDML-AI format.
 4. Uploading the PyTDML installation package.
 5. Developing deep learning code wherein PyTDML reads the training data in the TrainingDML-AI format and undergoes training tasks.

+## Flame and Smoke Detection Dataset (FASDD) Implementation

+We constructed a 100,000-level Flame and Smoke Detection Dataset (FASDD) based on the OGC TrainingDML-AI (TDML) standard.
+FASDD stands as a pivotal benchmark, propelling continuous evolution in fire detection models for object detection tasks.
+FASDD dataset has been encoded into TrainingDML-AI format.